Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Introduction

-Clinically, sleep diaries are most often completed on paper, with occasional use of digital formats such as RedCAP \cite{harris2009redcap}.
-Because the burden of completion falls on patients, diaries often suffer from low compliance \cite{clegg2023real, thurman2018individual} and recall bias---patients frequently misremember or approximate key details of past experiences \cite{ibanez2018survey}.
-Standardized formats (\eg CSD \cite{carney2012consensus}) capture only core parameters, omitting contextual factors (\eg lifestyle, environment) and subjective states (\eg mood, fatigue, stress), despite evidence that these factors strongly influence sleep health \cite{johnson2018environmental, billings2020physical, chang2020impact}.
-Digital diaries were introduced to improve convenience \cite{mohr2017behavioral, almahmud2022sleepapps, arigo2025behavioral}, but most simply replicate the static CSD structure \cite{kristbergsdottir2023evaluating, arnardottir2022sleep}.
+Clinically, sleep diaries are most often completed on paper, with occasional use of digital formats such as RedCAP \cite{harris2009redcap}. \am{Prior work points to various challenges faced by these sleep diaries such as low patient compliance as burden of completion falls on patients \cite{clegg2023real, thurman2018individual} and recall bias as patients frequently misremember or approximate key details of past experiences \cite{ibanez2018survey}.
+Moreover, while standardized formats of sleep diaries (\eg CSD \cite{carney2012consensus}) and objective tools (\eg actigraphy) are used to capture core sleep parameters reliably, they can omit contextual factors (\eg lifestyle, environment) and subjective states (\eg mood, fatigue, stress).
+However, these factors have shown to strongly influence sleep health \cite{johnson2018environmental, billings2020physical, chang2020impact, irish2015role} and thus can create a gap in specialists' understanding of sleep behaviors.} Digital diaries were introduced to improve convenience \cite{mohr2017behavioral, almahmud2022sleepapps, arigo2025behavioral}, but most simply replicate the static CSD structure \cite{kristbergsdottir2023evaluating, arnardottir2022sleep}.
 As a result, they also remain limited in capturing context.
 Specialists, meanwhile, face their own challenges.
-Diary data is often not available until sessions \cite{islind2019shift}, and analysis requires manual labor that extends into unpaid “pajama time” \cite{schmitz2022towards}.
-These inefficiencies persist in part because pen-and-paper diaries lack visualization tools.
-Although digital platforms offer visualizations, they are primarily patient-facing---intended to boost engagement and self-monitoring \cite{almahmud2022sleepapps, philip2020covidagent, kuhn2016cbticoach, espie2012sleepio}---rather than designed to support specialists.
-Given the limitations of traditional sleep diaries, we set out to re-imagine their role in Behavioral Sleep Medicine (BSM) by asking: \textit{Can shifting from static, text-based diaries to adaptive conversational ones create a more natural, effective, and context-rich way to track sleep in BSM?}
+Diary data is often not available until sessions \cite{islind2019shift}, and analysis requires manual labor that extends into unpaid ``pajama time'' \cite{schmitz2022towards}.
+These inefficiencies persist in part because pen-and-paper diaries lack analytics tools.
+Although digital platforms offer analytics, they are primarily patient-facing---intended to boost engagement and self-monitoring \cite{almahmud2022sleepapps, philip2020covidagent, kuhn2016cbticoach, espie2012sleepio}---rather than designed to support specialists.

+\am{To further understand the shortcomings of traditional sleep diaries and contextualize them within BSM practice through the lens of sleep specialists, we conducted formative interviews with sleep specialists.
+Our empirical findings from interviews reinforced the shortcomings of traditional sleep diaries expressed in prior work, including low patient compliance due to burden, limited context capture due to recall bias, and increased burden on specialists due to manual data analysis (Fig. \ref{fig:interview-findings-workflow-shortcomings}).}